Coelde/Storm-Data-Postgres/README.md

 # Storm-Data-Postgres

-Straightforward project to create a database and table in Postgres using Python and Psycopg2.
+Straightforward project to create a database and table based on recorded storms in Postgres using Python and Psycopg2.
 It
 involves:

 - Creating and assigning groups & users.